Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/02-workflow.md

 First let's create a new directory using `mkdir` followed by the directory name `first_folder`.
     - Ex: `mkdir first_folder`
 Then we can change the current directory using `cd` followed by the directory name.
-Rather than type the entire name of the directory, we can press the **tab** key to have __autocomplete__ the name for us!
+Rather than type the entire name of the directory, we can enter the first few letters, and then press the **tab** key to have the terminal __autocomplete__ the name for us!
     - Ex: `cd first` then press the **tab** key to see the terminal filled in the rest of the directory name for us!
 Autocomplete is a handy feature that makes navigating the command line and code easier for us.
 ### !end-callout